ADA Accessible Playground Surfacing Checklist

 - 2. Surfaces must accommodate people using wheelchairs, walkers, and other forms of mobility aids.

 3. They must ensure that the surfacing on, leading up to, and surrounding the playground must sufficiently cushion potential falls.

 How does this affect features and playground surfacing?

 ADA standards require that for each inaccessible interactive feature on a playground, there must be a specified number of accessible features.
 It is also important to note that these interactive features must be integrated into the playground, rather than a distinct ‘handicapped area’ which restricts socialization and inclusion.
 According to the United States Access Board, “Inaccessible surfaces can pose barriers for children with disabilities who may use canes, crutches, walkers or wheelchairs from ambulating through the play area.
 Pushing a wheelchair over loose gravel or sand requires tremendous physical effort.
 When so much effort is exerted, little to no energy is left for play.”

 Totturf’s ADA Accessible Playground Surfacing Products

-The goal with any ADA accessible playground surface is to create a unitary flat surface that allows for the ease of movement by wheelchairs and crutches.
-To develop a unitary surface, you can use poured in place rubber, bonded rubber, synthetic playground turf, and engineered wood fiber.
+The goal with any ADA-accessible playground surface is to create a unitary flat surface that allows for the ease of movement by wheelchairs and crutches.
+To develop a unitary surface for a playground, you can use poured-in-place rubber, bonded rubber, synthetic playground turf, and engineered wood fiber.
 Each surface has its own strengths and all are perfect for your next playground project.
-Below we expand on each type of ADA accessible surfacing.
+Below we expand on each type of ADA accessible playground surfacing.

 Poured in Place Rubber Surfacing: Our PIP playground surfacing product is the most accessible and meets all safety guidelines.
 The surface is flat, which makes it easy to traverse with a wheelchair, cane, or walker.
 It also can be installed with ramps to allow any child to reach any part of the playground.